 It’s no surprise that one of the major ongoing concerns for companies is to improve the safety of their employees by evaluating best practices and their surrounding workspace.
 We all know how quickly accidents in the workplace can occur and just how devastating they can be.
 As workplaces grow and evolve fall prevention methods too are evolving and improving with the continual focus of providing your employees with the safest working environment.

 For any questions, concerns or to learn more about what you can do to provide your workplace with the safest possible solutions feel free to give Hemco Industries a call.
 We’d be more than happy to assist you in your fall protection needs and help you avoid OSHA fines and to help keep all your workers safe from falls.
-Email u at email@example.com or call at (713) 681-2426.
+Email us at firstname.lastname@example.org or call at (713) 681-2426.